shaiman12/Interactive-Lab-Hub/Lab 2/prep.md

 #### On your computer
 - Download the [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
 - Download our copy of Raspbian at [this Cornell Box link](https://cornell.box.com/s/60k22dze3h7js9nt2hzse90bxwm9i1cc).
-Download and use the ``pi_image_09-05-23.zip`` file directly in the Raspberry Pi Imager (do not unzip).
+Download and use the ``pi_image_09-05-23.zip`` file in the Raspberry Pi Imager.

 - If using windows: [Windows 11 SSH Client](https://docs.microsoft.com/en-us/windows/terminal/tutorials/ssh), [PuTTY](https://www.putty.org/) or [VS Code SSH](https://code.visualstudio.com/learn/develop-cloud/ssh-lab-machines).

 ### Setting up your OS for the Pi
 1. Plug the SD card into your computer using the card reader

-2. Go download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) on your laptop, download the the customed image file we made for the class.
+2. Go download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) on your laptop, download the the customed [image file](https://drive.google.com/file/d/1gPjAT3f9wx_zDGMp-tRjsLZzMrqa2LZ2/view?usp=sharing) we made for the class.
 Open the Raspberry Pi Imager and choose the downloaded image file from "Choose OS" and the SD card from "Choose SD card".

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/images/pi_imager_os_select.png" alt="choose os" height="200" />